Adiabatic Error Cancellation in Berry Phase Estimation

 \subsection{Phase error expansion}

-We show the phase error expansion for a single adiabatic evolution, making the order-by-order structure of the error explicit.
-The proof, based on the adiabatic perturbation theory reviewed in \cref{app:APT}, is given in \cref{app:phase_APT}.
-For notational simplicity, in addition to assuming that the ground state \(\ket{\psi(s)}\) is non-degenerate for every \(s\in[0,1]\), we further assume throughout the remainder of this paper that all excited-state eigenvalues \(E_n(s)\) with \(n\neq 0\) are also non-degenerate, so that the entire instantaneous spectrum is fully non-degenerate for all \(s\in[0,1]\).
-We note, however, that since the initial state in our setting is the non-degenerate ground state, the underlying argument is expected to extend to the case where only the ground state remains separated from the excited manifold by a nonzero gap, even if degeneracies or level crossings occur among the excited states, as already suggested in the original APT work~\cite{RigolinOrtizPonce2008}.
-Since incorporating that level of generality would substantially complicate the notation without affecting the main ideas, we restrict ourselves here to the fully non-degenerate case.
+We derive the phase-error expansion for a single adiabatic evolution, making its order-by-order structure explicit.
+The derivation uses the adiabatic perturbation theory summarized in \cref{app:APT}.

+For notational simplicity, we further assume throughout the remainder of this paper that the entire instantaneous spectrum is non-degenerate for all \(s\in[0,1]\).
+Since the initial state is the non-degenerate ground state, the argument naturally extends to the more general setting in which only the ground state remains gapped from the excited-state manifold, even if degeneracies or level crossings occur among the excited states, as noted in Ref.~\cite{RigolinOrtizPonce2008}.
+We nevertheless restrict ourselves to the fully non-degenerate case because treating the more general setting would substantially complicate the notation without changing the main ideas.